California-Data-Collaborative/ami-connect/README.md

 airflow standalone
 ```
 Watch for the `admin` user and its password in `stdout`.
 Use those credentials to login.
 You should see our DAGs!

+## How to add a new Adapter

+Adapters integrate an AMI data source with our pipeline.
+In general, when you create one, you'll need to define
+how it extracts data from the AMI data source, how it transforms that data into our generalized format, and (optionally) how it stores raw extracted data into storage sinks.

+Steps:
+1. In a new python file within `amiadapters`, create a new implementation of the `BaseAMIAdapter` abstract class.
+2. define extract
+3. define transform
+4. define raw load, including SQL and anything else for setup
+5. Add to configuration